Five essential job search tips to find a management consultancy job in the UK.

 The good news is that in recent years, with the rise of Zoom and Teams, remote and video based recruitment is now commonplace and gone are the days when you had to be in the UK or fly in for the final interview.

-However there are still barriers to getting a job here and most are not the obvious ones around applying for visas and gaining the Right to Work etc. Indeed this article does not address that topic except in passing: we are not experts in that complicated and forever changing field.
+However there are still barriers to getting a job here and most are not the obvious ones around applying for visas and gaining the Right to Work etc, which is why having a clear and focused approach can pay dividends.
+Indeed this article does not address that topic except in passing: we are not experts in that complicated and forever changing field.

-A strong application, following Prism’s tips, will significantly improve your chances.
+A strong application, following Prism’s five essential job search tips, will significantly improve your chances.

 Your primary tool and “door opener” is your CV.
 We have some general CV tips but for an international management consultancy job seeker the essentials are: